CubicleJockey/CodeGuardExtensions/README.md

 <hr />
 <pre>
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-Version 1, December 2016
+Version 1, September 2016

- Copyright (C) 2016 André Davis <CubicleJockey@users.noreply.github.com>
+ Copyright (C) 2016 AndrÃ© Davis <CubicleJockey@users.noreply.github.com>

  Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long